kybr/MAT240B-2019/docs/assignments.md

 1. Implement the most-basic, barely-functional Karplus-Strong string you can.
 It does not have to change pitch; It does not even have to support tuning to arbitrary pitch.
 Make the implementation in the offline, UNIX way, like the other algorithms in the `unix/` folder.
 Name this solution _string-p1.cpp_.
 2. Implement Karplus-Strong using allolib and the offerings in our _synths.h_ header.
 Make sure this version supports triggering "plucks" and setting the fundamental frequency of the synth.
 Call this solution _string-p2.cpp_.
 3. Do your own thing.
+Name this code _string-p3.cpp_.
 Add or change some element of Karplus-Strong.
-For instance, use a different kind of filter, allow for dynamically changing the "listening position", or ....?
+For instance, use a different kind of filter, allow for dynamically changing the "listening position", or introduce some sort of dynamic range compression to generate a "guitar feedback" sound.

 [Karplus-Strong string synthesis]: https://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis